 In summary, the central heating system mainly works by flowing water through the house and increasing the temperature of it.

 The given picture illustrates how a central heating system operates in a typical house in order to keep internal climate and tap water at a pre-set temperature.
 The process runs through two stages, starting at a transitory state until reaching a steady state.

 In the transitory stage, the main goal is to fill the heater´s piping circuit up with water.
-Initially, cold water is taken from the local water utility supplier and passed through a boiler, which is a device designed to exchange energy between burned fuel (gas or oil) and water, this fluid is then pumped across some tubes and radiators, which are equipment used for exchanging temperature between the running fluid and the air inside the house.
+Initially, cold water is taken from the local water utility supplier and passed through a boiler, which is a device designed to exchange energy between burned fuel (gas or oil) and water, this fluid is then pumped through some tubes and radiators, which are equipment used for exchanging temperature between the running fluid and the air inside the house.
 Finally, water reaches back to the boiler.
-The amount of water taken from the utility service has a specific volume according to an engineering design, this stage continually repeats until water gets a predefined temperature.
+The amount of water taken from the utility service has a specific volume according to an engineering design, this stage continually repeats until the water gets a predefined temperature.